Sound technical content, curated with aloha by

 June 22, 2011

 A. Hi, Dave.
 Zinc plating is the least expensive plating, so, in the absence of specs -- i.e., just buying hardware off a shelf -- it's probably zinc plated.
 Zinc plating requires a chromate conversion coating or it would get white rust almost immediately.
 Traditionally, this was based on hexavalent chrome because it is inexpensive, extremely reliable, and highly corrosion resistant.
-But trivalent chromating has become more popular in recent years due to European RoHS requirements and automotive requirements, and technical improvements which increased its corrosion resistance.
+But trivalent chromating has become more popular in recent years due to European RoHS and automotive requirements, and technical improvements which increased its corrosion resistance.
 These days much hardware now receives trivalent chromate, but to assume that a given box in the hardware store has trivalent chromate would probably be a leap.
 A few years from now it will probably be a safe bet.

 To my knowledge there are no specific laws stating what hardware you are allowed to design into your line of BBQ grills (except that if they are sold in Europe they probably can't have hexavalent chromate conversion coating).

-I would certainly not use cadmium plated hardware, and these days I would not use anything with hexavalent chromates.
+These days I would not use anything with hexavalent chromates.

 Millions of people get food poisoning every year from the food they put on their grill; sometimes it's very severe.
 Contrariwise, I don't think there is any evidence that zinc plated, chromate conversion coated assembly hardware in a BBQ grill has ever endangered anyone.
 I'm not saying that no epidemiologist should look into the subject, but I don't think that any ever has.
 And I think that those of us who are charged with coming up with designs in a world of finite resources and where every possible construction material has downsides and potential dangers, can lean on pragmatism.